 To file a claim for your child’s injuries, it will be necessary to show that the daycare facility had a duty of care to your child at the time of the injury.
 You must show that the daycare center was negligent in providing the appropriate care for your child and that your child’s injuries were the result of the negligent care.
 Your Great Falls daycare negligence attorney will help you collect the evidence you need to file a claim as well as acquire any expert testimony or depositions that you will need to establish your case.

 The state of Montana provides for legally pursuing compensation against a negligent daycare center.
 You may seek both economic and non-economic damages for your child’s daycare injury.

 Economic damages include costs incurred because of your child’s injuries.
 Medical expenses including hospital bills, doctor bills, and prescription medication are economic damages for which you may seek compensation.
 If you miss time at work, you may seek compensation for lost wages while you take care of your injured child.

 Non-economic damages do not come with a receipt and you cannot measure them objectively.
 Money cannot remedy your child’s pain and suffering; nevertheless, you can seek compensation for their suffering because of their injury.
 Mental and emotional suffering the child endures may be compensated as well.
 Usually, attorneys will negotiate the value of non-economic damages during a settlement, or the courts may determine the value if your case goes to trial.

 The Great Falls daycare negligence attorneys of Kovacich Snipes Johnson, P.C. know that trust is precious.
 Negligence can shatter the trust you place in those who care for your children when their negligence results in your child’s injury.
 You can trust our attorneys to care for you and your child and to do everything in our power to get you the compensation you need to ensure your child receives the best care.
-Call today for a free consultation and let us help you after your child’s daycare injury.
+Call today for a free strategy session and let us help you after your child’s daycare injury.